 Here are the most important prevalent and emerging trends in Data Management –

 1. Data Processing & Analysis Automation

 Data extraction being the 1st step of data management poses many challenges.
-However today, we see organisations building tools to crawl, sync and integrate apps and platforms, bundling different formats of data(including real-time).
+However, today, we see organizations building tools to crawl, sync and integrate apps and platforms, bundling different formats of data(including real-time).
 This automation has expedited the decision making process and shrunk time-to-action.
 AI and ML along with Business Intelligence(BI) technology are key enablers of this trend.
 IDC estimates that by 2025 nearly 30% of all generated data will be real-time compared with 15% in 2017.